 One word of advice when buying your plantain, look for one that is large, relatively straight and most importantly, green.
 I normally love yellow/brownish plantains because they’re sweeter, but those are too soft to spiralize.
 A green plantain on the other hand will create lovely noodles.

-Oh and if you’re looking to buy a spiralizer, definitely get the Paderno Spiral Slicer.
+Oh and if you’re looking to buy a spiralizer(affiliate link), definitely get the Paderno Spiral Slicer.
 I actually started out using a Joyce Chen Spiral Slicer and recently upgraded to a Paderno and I like it 10x better.
 It not only more sturdy, but it includes three blades for different size noodles and cuts the noodles more uniformly.

 I rarely cook with jerk seasoning, but after making this dish I’m convinced I’ll be using it more.
 It’s got heat, a hint of sweetness and tons of flavor.
 It worked beautifully on the shrimp in this dish — especially with a little creaminess from the coconut milk.

 We adored the Caribbean flavors of the jerk shrimp paired with the crunchy texture from the plantains and I loved how quick and easy it was to prepare for dinner on a weeknight.
 Once you have the plantain spiralized and your veggies chopped this recipe comes together in no time!